unique6246/slack-message-sender/README.md

     ```

 2. **Update Configuration:**
-    - Update the `src/main/resources/application.properties` file with your Slack Webhook URL:
+    - Update the `src/main/resources/application.properties` file with your Slack Webhook URL and your Slack OAuth token:
       ```properties
       slack.webhook.url=YOUR_WEBHOOK_URL
+      slack.oauth.token=YOUR_OAUTH_TOKEN
       ```

 3. **Build the Project:**
     ```bash
     mvn clean install